 These sites may let you sign up for updates for where you live.
 They may also list community-based immunization sites.

-You can also find details on vaccination “super-sites” in your area.
-These include:
+You may also find details on vaccination “super-sites” in your area.

 Your healthcare provider